 Istanbul taxis have a notorious overcharging problem.
 Here's the specific tricks used and how to guarantee a fair fare.

 Istanbul is a magnificent city — and its yellow taxis are a legitimate and convenient way to get around.
 They are also a frequent source of tourist complaints.
 Istanbul taxi scams are well-documented, specific, and avoidable.
 The most common tricks involve rigged meters, banknote switching, and deliberate overlong routes.
-Know the playbook and you can enjoy Istanbul's taxis safely.
+This guide covers the exact amounts you should pay in 2026 (noting that Turkish lira inflation means figures can shift), the specific scam mechanics, and the best alternatives for every journey type.

 BiTaksi is the dominant Turkish taxi-hailing app and offers upfront pricing with metered backup — it is the most reliable way to take a traditional taxi in Istanbul with price transparency.
 Uber also operates in Istanbul, often using licensed taxi drivers on the platform.
-For airport transfers, both Havataş bus and the airport metro are excellent and far cheaper than taxis.
-If you must hail a cab, use the TAKSI app or flag one near a major hotel where drivers are more accountable.
+For airport transfers, both Havataş bus and the Istanbul Airport Metro (opened 2023) are excellent and far cheaper than taxis.
+If you must hail a cab, use the BiTaksi app or flag one near a major hotel where drivers are more accountable.

 How much should a taxi cost in Istanbul?

 Short city journeys: TRY 150–400.
-Airport (IST) to Sultanahmet: TRY 500–900 depending on traffic.
+Airport (IST) to Sultanahmet: TRY 800–1,400 depending on traffic.
 Use BiTaksi or Uber to verify before you get in.
+Note: Turkish lira inflation means these figures can shift — always check apps for current rates.

 Is Uber available in Istanbul?

 Yes — Uber operates in Istanbul and uses licensed local taxi drivers.
-It provides upfront pricing and is among the safest options.
+It provides upfront pricing and is among the safest options for tourists.

 What is BiTaksi?

 A Turkish taxi app that lets you hail licensed Istanbul taxis with upfront pricing, driver details, and route tracking.
+Available in the App Store and Google Play.
 Highly recommended over street hailing.

 Book a pre-arranged transfer in Istanbul